 Brandon is a very small town located in the state of Vermont.
 With a population of 4,115 people and just one neighborhood, Brandon is the 47th largest community in Vermont.
-Brandon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Brandon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Brandon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brandon is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Brandon who work in office and administrative support (14.20%), food service (11.72%), and management occupations (8.23%).